-The Finance and Management Committee and executive management recommend that the Board of Directors approve the modifications and waivers to the Terms and Covenants for the Line of Credit and Wound Care Construction Loan agreed to between the Bank of Alameda and Alameda Hospital.
+Executive Management is requesting that the Finance and Management Committee recommend to the Board of Directors approval of the modifications and waivers to the Terms and Covenants for the Line of Credit and Wound Care Construction Loan agreed to between the Bank of Alameda and Alameda Hospital.

-Additionally, executive management is requesting that the District's Chief Executive Officer and Associate Administrator execute the required documents to reflect these modifications on behalf of the District.
+Additionally, Executive Management is requesting that the District's Chief Executive Officer and Associate Administrator execute the required documents to reflect these modifications on behalf of the District.